Computing the Paschen curve for argon with speed-limited particle-in-cell simulation: Simulation Results

 \section{Simulation Results}

 SLPIC accurately computed the Paschen curve for argon over three orders of magnitude in $pd$, 0.3 to 300~Torr~cm, agreeing with PIC over the range where PIC was feasible, 0.3 to 2~Torr~cm.
 For each value of $pd$, we bracketed the breakdown voltage with one simulation above and below breakdown.
 The Paschen curve generated by the SLPIC and PIC simulations is shown along with Paschen's law and experimental data from \citet{phelps1999cold} in Fig.~\ref{fig:paschen}.
 For the values of $pd$ where PIC was run, PIC and SLPIC classified each simulation identically, thus yielding the same brackets.
 Below 3~Torr~cm, the simulated breakdown voltages were lower than those measured in experiment.
-This may have been due to our idealized treatment of the electrodes.
-The electrodes in the experiments were exposed to gases that may have caused oxidation or other contaminating reactions,\cite{phelps1999cold} which decreases $\gamma_{se}$ for ions with energies below 200~eV and therefore increases $V_b$ in the low voltage regime.
+At low $pd$ the experiments approach the vacuum discharge regime where processes such as out-gassing, vacuum arc by burned cathode, and flashover become relevant to breakdown.\cite{descoeudres2009investigation,sun2018simulation} We did not simulate these effects, which may account for the discrepancy.
 Paschen's law, given in Eq.~(\ref{eq:paschen}), is plotted using the values of $A=11.5$~cm$^{-1}$~Torr$^{-1}$, $B=176$~V~cm$^{-1}$~Torr$^{-1}$, and $\gamma_{se}=0.07$ taken from \citet{lieberman2005principles}.
 Below 0.3~Torr~cm, the simulation did not break down.
 This matches Paschen's law [Eq.~(\ref{eq:paschen})] which exhibits a singularity below 0.3~Torr~cm.
-The experimental data, however, does show breakdown at low pressures because at low pressures the dominant mechanism for secondary emission is photoionization,\cite{phelps1999cold} which was not simulated.
-At high pressures, the simulated breakdown voltages agree well with the experimental data.

 SLPIC ran 40 to 200 times faster than PIC.
 The simulation parameters and performance for a subset of simulations run near the breakdown voltage are given in Table~\ref{tab:sims}.
 The speed-ups are the ratios of the PIC runtimes to the SLPIC runtimes and are given in the rightmost column.
 On average, the SLPIC simulations in Table~\ref{tab:sims} ran 116 times faster than PIC.
 Above 4~Torr~cm, it became unfeasible to run PIC simulations.
 SLPIC enabled us to explore these higher pressures with a fully kinetic treatment.